Materials for the presentations (sheets, markers, old magazines, etc.); disguises for actors/participants.

 - The facilitator starts the activity by introducing participants to the scenario they will pretend to live in, as characterised by the advertising campaign of Crufi.
 The facilitator can introduce it by stating: ‘today is the 21st of December 2012 and the world will end.
 It’s the apocalypse.
 And there is no way to survive, except that we were contacted, some minutes ago, by Aliens.
 Aliens make it very clear: they can save our planet if we convince them to do it.
 They will visit us in 10 minutes and grant positive and negative points to the new projects you (participants) will present to them.’

 - The facilitator may define the content of the projects to be presented, considering this activity as an opportunity to give feedback on the learning and future projects/improvements.

-- The facilitator gives 10 minutes for participants to, individually or in group, prepare a pitch on what they will do, considering that it has to create positive impact in the world, please the Aliens and save the planet.
+- The facilitator gives 10 minutes for participants to, individually or in group, prepare a pitch on what they will do, considering that their idea has to create a positive impact in the world, please the Aliens and save the planet.

 - Participants are free to present their project as they wish (e.g. posters, role play, etc.) in order to allow them to immerse in the scenario, fostering their creativity.